 Note that there are two different portlets for accessing the microblogs system: the Microblogs portlet and the Microblogs Status Update portlet.
 When placed on private pages, both portlets allow you to update your mircoblogs status.
 The Microblogs portlet also allows you to view your Microblogs Timeline and Mentions tabs.
 On public pages, these portlets display microblogs but don’t allow you to publish new posts.
 You wouldn’t want to just anyone to publish microblogs under your name, would you?

 Social Office’s private messaging system allows you to send email-like messages to other users within the portal.
 Its interface is similar to that of an email client.
 Messages are aggregated by thread, with the most recent message displayed.
 You can select messages to mark them as read or unread or to delete them.
 Use the New Message button to compose a new message.
 Just like with email, you can enter a subject, a message body, and add attachments.
-Open the dropdown menu next to the To field to select a user or users to send your message to.
+Click in the To field and a list of users appears that lets you select who to send your message to.
 You can select any number of users.

 By default, all portal users are available in the To field of the Private Messaging portlet.
 You can filter the set of available users by social connection status or site membership.
 However, this configuration must be done by a server administrator since this configuration must be made to the Private Messaging portlet before it’s deployed.